JudgmentLabs/judgment-cli/README.md

 The `self-host` command is used to deploy and manage your own self-hosted instance of Judgment.

 - `self-host main` deploys a Supabase project and the Judgment AWS infrastructure.
-- `self-host https-listener` sets up HTTPS and is only needed if you skip it in the `main` command.
+- `self-host https-listener` configures an HTTPS listener for your self-hosted Judgment instance and is only needed if you skip the listener setup in the `main` command.

 ## Usage